MatheuZSecurity/Shell-vs-Shell-Techniques/README.md

 #### if you're like me and you like to troll your opponents, here are some really cool things you can use to make fun of your friends

-you can also add an alias, in the .bashrc of a certain machine user, for example: nano /home/user1/.bashrc, and you can put a troll alias, for example every time the opponent is typing basic linux commands : cd, ls, echo, cat, etc, and make it disconnect from the machine.

-> nano /home/user1/.bashrc

-> alias cd="exit"

-> alias echo="exit"

-> alias cat="exit"

-> alias ls="exit"

 #### For you to know who is on the machine, just use the following commands.

 > ps aux | grep pts